 Personal Property Insurance, also called renters insurance, is similar to property insurance but does not insure fixed structures.
 This is another kind of insurance that the camp owner might have, but it is likely to only protect things owned by the camp.
 If there are any expensive items that your organization will be using at the camp, you may need this kind of insurance to protect those items.

 It is also possible that your organization already has some degree of coverage in this area.
 If that is the case, you should understand what coverage your organization already has before seeking additional coverage.

 5. General Liability Insurance

-General Liability Insurance is the kind of insurance that protects an organization if an individual is injured on their grounds or during their activity.
+General Liability coverage is the kind of insurance that protects an organization if an individual is injured on their grounds or during their activity.

-This is another kind of insurance that you may not need in the event that your organization does not own the camp that it is using for its activities.
+This is another kind of insurance that you may not need if your organization does not own the camp that it is using for its outdoor activities.
 The camp owner may have general liability insurance, but you should be sure that this insurance covers renters.

 6. Participation/Volunteer Insurance

 Participant/Volunteer Insurance is similar to general liability insurance, though it doesn’t require anyone to be legally “at fault.”
 In the case of general liability insurance, someone needs to be found legally “at fault” in order for insurance to pay out.
 In the case of the camp, it is usually the organization hosting the campers or whoever owns the physical camp.

 Having participant/volunteer insurance instead of general liability insurance can result in faster payouts, and can prevent costs from going up in the event of a claim.